crisozanich/rag-agent/README.md

-# RAG Agent: Personal Agent to chat about my professional journey 🚀
+# My Personal RAG Agent: Agent to chat about my professional journey 🚀
-Welcome to the RAG Agent project!
+Welcome to the my Personal RAG Agent project!
 This repository showcases a cutting-edge AI agent built using Python to implement Retrieval-Augmented Generation, combining the power of advanced language models with domain-specific knowledge retrieval.
-If you to know more about my professional journey, just ask the Agent ;)
+If you want to know more about my professional journey, just ask the Agent ;)

 ## 🧑‍💻 About Me